What you need to do after your H-1B visa is approved

 You will also need (1) your current, valid passport (2) any previous visas that you were issued and (3) Form I-1797 (Notice of Action).

 When completing Form DS-160, take your time and make sure that you have answered all questions accurately and truthfully.
 Providing false information could result in a rejection, in which case you may not receive your H-1B visa stamp.
-Additionally, you must pay the necessary filing fee, which can be submitted electronically via the secure Department of State website.

 Schedule an appointment with an Offsite Facilitation Center to have your biometrics taken.
 As per the Visa Application Center (VAC), you will need to have your fingerprints taken before your H-1B visa stamping interview.

-Step five: Attend your H-1B stamping interview
+Step six: attend your H-1B stamping interview

 Finally, attend your visa stamping interview.
 Make sure that you bring all necessary documents with you to your interview, including: